goodcodebadcode/blog/content/posts/how-the-internet-works.md

 > Language basics crash course in part 2.

 Understanding the web can be intimidating and in a lot of cases confusing.
-Let us try and break this down into manageable pieces.
+Let us try and break this down into manageable pieces by starting with the basics.

+## What is a computer

+### How does a computer work?

+### What is an operating system?

+### Operating systems today

+### Desktop Software

+### Software vs Hardware

 ## How does the internet work?